tperale/zflix/README.md

 >
 >optional arguments:
 >  -h, --help            show this help message and exit
->  -v, --verbose         Show more information the execution
 >  -d DESTDIR, --destdir DESTDIR
+>  -p --player           Choose the player you want to use to watch your
+                         streamed torrent

 >                        Destination of the downloaded torrent

 ## TODO